QuantiusBenignus/voluble/README.md

 killall -q -u $USER -SIGINT spd-say aplay play
 ```

 (provided that we did not modify the voluble script to use something other than play or aplay, or spd-say).
 Please, note that speech dispatcher takes a few seconds to 'gracefully' shut down after receiving the SIGINT.
-If we find yourselves too often a subject to this punitive action, creating an alias `shutup='pkill --signal SIGINT (ap|p)lay"'` in .bashrc (.zshrc, etc.) will help.
+If we find ourselves too often a subject to this punitive action, creating an alias `shutup='pkill --signal SIGINT (ap|p)lay'` in .bashrc (.zshrc, etc.) will help.
 **NEW: The new menu item "Stop Speaking" in the GUI can now be used instead**

 ### To-Do